wanickols/EcoBuilder/README.md

 This is a unity 2021.3.10f1 project.
 Currently, there is no release.

 ## Purpose
-This was orignally a school assignment.
-My goal was to make distributed system.
-After the semester is over, I plan to expand this to continue to learn unity as well as for fun.
+This was orignally a school assignment, but I incorperated a long standing idea into it.
+My goal was to make distributed system and, more specifically, an ecosystem of entities.
+Even after the class is done, I plan to continue to use it as a learning oppurtunity.

 ## Benefits
 So far, I have learned much about Unity.
 In particular, I learned a great deal about how to write more efficient unity code, how to serialize objects effectively, and how to connect to a network.
+More broadly, I was able to grasp more about creating an efficient system architecture and got practice in utilizing messaging systems and observer patterns.
+I was able to create an interconnected ecoystem that was enabled dynamic creation and delation upon clients joining and their spawning entities.

 ## Status
 This project is finished for school.
-I will take a short hiatus, but I do plan to update it periodically in the future.
+I will take a hiatus, but I do plan to update it periodically in the future.